 learn more »

-Decended from more than seven generations of esteemed wine growers, Michele Chiarlo is today one of the most respected producers of fine wine in Piedmont and a leading figure in its viticultural industry.
+Son of a small vigneron, 2015 marks his 60th harvest, Michele Chiarlo is today one of the most respected producers of fine wines in Piedmont and a leading figure in its viticultural industry.

 A Piedmont Pioneer

 Chiarlo’s first vintage was 1956, shortly after graduating from the Oenology College of Alba.
 In the late 1960s and early 1970s he was one of the first Italian wine producer to export Piedmontese quality wines to the US and Europe.
 He has always been considered a “classic” producer of Barolo; introducing temperature control, moderating oak use and limiting vineyard yields to make a much more accessible style of wine with a true identity.